Sparse covariate-driven factorization of high-dimensional brain connectivity with application to site effect correction: Methods

 \subsubsection{M-step: Updating $\bbeta_l$, $\sigma_{il}^2$, and $\phi_i^2$}

-In the M-step, we maximize the conditional expectation of the joint log-likelihood of $\ba_{ij}$ and $\by_{ij}$.
+We maximize the conditional expectation of the joint log-likelihood of $\ba_{ij}$ and $\by_{ij}$.
 Since the joint log-likelihood of $\by_{ij}$ and $\ba_{ij}$ can be decomposed into the log-likelihood of $\ba_{ij}$ and the conditional log-likelihood of $\by_{ij}$ given $\ba_{ij}$, the M-step is partitioned into two optimization problems:

-where $\text{E}_{\ba_{ij}|\by_{ij}}$ represents the conditional expectation {of} $\ba_{ij}$ given $\by_{ij}$.
-For parameters $\{\bbeta_l,\sigma_{il}^2,\phi_i^2\}$, the closed-form solutions can be derived during each M-step.
-However, updating $\bu_l$ requires additional algorithmic procedure that we address in Section \ref{optimizeu}.
-The first optimization problem in Equation \eqref{eq_m1} can be further separated into {two parts, one updating $\bbeta_l$ and the other updating $\sigma_{il}^2$}.
+For $\{\bbeta_l,\sigma_{il}^2,\phi_i^2\}$, the closed-form solutions can be derived in the M-step.
+However, updating $\bu_l$ requires an additional procedure that we address in Section \ref{optimizeu}.
+The first optimization problem in \eqref{eq_m1} can be further separated into two parts, one updating $\bbeta_l$ and the other updating $\sigma_{il}^2$.

 \paragraph{Updating $\bbeta_l$.} The part of the expected complete-data log-likelihood that depends on $\bbeta_l$ is

 which is reduced to the weighted least squares problem, yielding the closed form as follows: